Matthew Mann: Founding Camp Chikopi

 Coach Mann was the founder and owner one of the first sport-specific summer camps.
 After purchasing land along a Canadian lake, he opened a boys swim camp, Camp Chikopi, near Burk's Falls, Ontario, in 1920.
 Many peers from coaching and friends attended the summer camp and a number of Olympic athletes trained and developed there.
 Coach Mann and his wife, Lea (Block) Mann, operated Camp Chikopi until Matt's death in 1962.

 Honors

 In 1980, he was inducted into the University of Michigan Hall of Honor, and later the American Swimming Coaches Association Hall of Honor.
 He was inducted into the Michigan Sports Hall of Fame in 1959.
-He was one of the 21 people to be inducted into the International Swimming Hall of Fame when it was formed in 1965; he was one of only two coaches (with Robert Kiphuth) and two Britons (with English Channel swimmer Captain Matthew Webb) to be inducted.
+He was one of the 21 people to be inducted into the International Swimming Hall of Fame when it was formed in 1965.
+He was one of only two coaches (with Robert Kiphuth) and two Britons (with English Channel swimmer Captain Matthew Webb) to be inducted.

 Many of Mann's swimmers went on to coaching.
-These include Gus Stager, his Michigan successor, Stanford's Tom Hainey, Pittsburgh's Ben Grady, Michigan State's Charles McCaffree, who served as his Assistant Coach in 1936-7, and Williams' Bob Muir.
+These include Gus Stager, his Michigan successor, Stanford's Tom Hainey, Pittsburgh's Ben Grady, Michigan State's Charles McCaffree, who served as his Assistant Coach in 1936-7, and Williams College's Bob Muir.